Initial Teacher Training – Train to teach with us

 Is important to identify the route that best suits your needs.

-Both training routes have been based at Ashley Down Primary School, one of the Bristol Primary Teaching School Alliance schools.
-However, from September 2017 we will be moving our training to Whitehall Primary from Ashley Down Primary School School which is one of our alliance schools.
+Historically, training days have been based at Ashley Down Primary School, one of the Bristol Primary Teaching School Alliance schools, with placements in a range of schools across the city and beyond, including our Alliance schools.
+From September 2017 we moved our training venue to Whitehall Primary School which is also part of our teaching school alliance.

 What is School Direct: salaried?